mose/zabbix-ruby-client/README.md

 ## Note about security

+*note: I switched to usage of OpenVPN for communication between all my servers, which is much better than ssh tunnels, but this setup described below still is useful*

 As you may already know, Zabbix is not very concerned about securing exchanges between agent and server, or sender and server.
 A cautious sysadmin will then properly manage his setup using ssh tunneling.

 After launching manual tunnels and ensuring their survival with monit I tried `autossh` which is much more reliable.
 It requires to have keys exchanged from server and client, in my case I prefer doing reverse tunnels from server, because I have some plan about doing a resend from client in case server didn't open the tunnel (in case of server reboot or network failure).
 That resend trick is not implemented yet though.